Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the past three weeks, due to the impact of swine flu, the pork market has shown signs of slowing down.
 Not only in the center but also in the surrounding areas, many restaurants have temporarily stopped selling pork-related dishes.
 People tend to limit their pork purchases when going to the market.

 According to records at major markets such as Dong Ba, Tay Loc, An Cuu, pork prices have recently decreased by about 10-15%, but consumption has decreased sharply.
-Meanwhile, chicken, duck, and beef products, although their prices have increased, are still consumed well.
+Meanwhile, chicken, duck, and beef, although their prices have increased, are still consumed well.

-“People can still eat pork if they buy it from reputable places, have a clear source, and have it quarantined by veterinary authorities, especially if it is thoroughly cooked.
-Do not eat raw blood pudding, fermented pork rolls, or rare pork dishes.
-At the same time, you need to wash your hands thoroughly after preparing meat,” Mr. Nguyen Van Hung advised.
+“People can still use pork if they buy it from reputable places, have a clear source, are quarantined by veterinary, and especially cook it thoroughly.
+Do not eat blood pudding, raw nem chua or rare pork dishes.
+At the same time, wash your hands thoroughly after preparing meat,” Mr. Nguyen Van Hung advised.

 Don't worry too much.